This Sparkling Summer Peach Sangria Recipe is cool, refreshing and the perfect summer drink to make any occasion special!

 Thank you Total Wine & More for inviting me to the Grand Opening event and sponsoring this post!
 The opinions and text are all mine.

 Last week, Hubby and I were lucky enough to be invited to the grand opening event of Austin’s newest Total Wine & More location.
-(Pays to be a good customer I guess! ) We rarely have a chance to get out and do fun stuff like this, so when the invitation came through, I immediately RSVP’d YES!
+(Pays to be a good customer I guess!)

-After browsing through Total Wine and More and tasting everything offered that evening, I was inspired to create this light and fruity summer sangria recipe to share with you today.
-The recipe is very flexible; you can use your favorite light white wine, rosé or even prosecco plus and any combination of your favorite summer fruit.
+After browsing through the store and tasting everything offered that evening, I found a Pinot Grigio I loved and was inspired to create this light and fruity summer sangria recipe to share with you today.

 Personally, I prefer a weaker cocktail and for this recipe, I have left out the additional alcohol that you normally find in Sangria.
 If desired, you can add up to 4 oz of brandy or flavored liqueur per bottle of wine used.

-Sparkling Summer Peach Sangria Recipe:
+Sparkling Summer Peach Sangria Recipe

 - 3 peaches

-- 3 oranges (or other citris fruit)
+- 3 oranges (or other citrus fruit)

-- a handful of a 3rd fruit, sliced (Strawberries, blueberries, apples – whatever you have) plus more for garnish
+- a handful of a 3rd fruit, sliced (Strawberries, blueberries, apples – whatever you have)

 - Bottle of white wine, rosé or prosecco